vaxen/langchain-demo-one/api-examples.md

 ### Get Users by Organization

-To retrieve users belonging to a specific organization, send a POST request to `/api/nlq/users` with the organization name in the request body.
+To retrieve users querying using natural language, send a POST request to `/api/nlq/users` with the organization name in the request body.

 Example: